SanzidaH/CMPSCI4760-p1/README.md

 ```

 #### Task 3
 > Experiment with different values for the number of processes up to a maximum of 100 processes.
-Observe the fraction
-that are adopted by init.
+Observe the fraction that are adopted by init.

 To observe fraction that are adopted by init, I wrote a shell script newCmd.sh.
 It shows the fraction that are adopted by init in terminal.
 It also produces a file named file1 to showing all the processes and file named infile showing the processes that adopted by init.
 We need update the "pno" variable within the shell script for different number of processes.

-Observation: Fraction is getting higher with the increasing number of processes.:wq
+Observation: Fraction is getting higher with the increasing number of processes.
 ```
-./newCmd.sh
+$ ./newCmd.sh
 ```

 #### Task 4